Mesosphere: Exploration

 The mesosphere lies above altitude records for aircraft, while only the lowest few kilometers are accessible to balloons, for which the altitude record is 53.0 km.
 Meanwhile, the mesosphere is below the minimum altitude for orbital spacecraft due to high atmospheric drag.
 It has only been accessed through the use of sounding rockets, which are only capable of taking mesospheric measurements for a few minutes per mission.
 As a result, it is the least-understood part of the atmosphere, resulting in the humorous moniker ignorosphere.
 The presence of red sprites and blue jets (electrical discharges or lightning within the lower mesosphere), noctilucent clouds, and density shears within this poorly understood layer are of current scientific interest.

 On February 1, 2003, broke up on reentry at about 62 km altitude, in the lower mesosphere, killing all seven crew members.

+In 2025 scientists proposed photophoretic sunlight-powered flying structures for sustained exploration of the mesosphere, with potential applications in atmospheric sensing, communications, and exploration of thin-atmosphere planets such as Mars.

 Phenomena in mesosphere and near space

 An astronaut onboard the International Space Station observes lightning at the horizon extending into the mesosphere as red sprite just below the line of airglow.

 Noctilucent clouds (not to be mistaken with the slightly higher up airglow), at the upper edge of the mesosphere.